tamhinsf/QuickTeams/README.md

    * Installed applications
    * Settings
    * Members
-* Archive and un-achive a Team
+* Archive and un-archive a Team
 * Manage the apps you've installed to a Team

 We'll add features as more Microsoft Teams APIs become available and as time permits.
 For now, let's get started!